ian2102/dad-sort/README.md

 ## Known Issues
 - Tesseract OCR is sometimes unreliable, resulting in incorrect text parsing and failed item identification.
+- There is a logic error or bug in the sorting algorithm, causing failed item placements.

 ## Contributing
 Contributions are welcome!